BrightChanges/Unit-3/quiz14.md

 def total(items,prices):
     tax = 0
     print(items, prices)

+    #looping through the items, checking if the item
+    #is in any of the 3 lists above
     for i in range(len(items)):
+        #value in different list
+        #needs to be calculated for tax differently:
         if items[i] in food:
             price = prices[i] * 110/100
             tax += price